You know how bad it is. But the DWP only sees what's on the form.

 It asks what the form is really asking

-For each of the 12 daily living and mobility activities, PIP NAV asks focused questions about what goes wrong, how often, what help you need, and whether you can do it safely, properly, on time, and repeatedly.
+For each of the 12 daily living and mobility activities, PIP Nav asks focused questions about what goes wrong, how often, what help you need, and whether you can do it safely, properly, on time, and repeatedly.
 You don't need to know the PIP rules.
 You just answer questions about your actual life.

 It turns your answers into clear draft wording

-Instead of staring at a blank box, you answer specific questions and PIP NAV shapes your responses into clearer, more detailed draft wording.
+Instead of staring at a blank box, you answer specific questions and PIP Nav shapes your responses into clearer, more detailed draft wording.
 You review everything.
 You change anything you want.
 You decide what goes on your form.

 What you'll have when you're done

-When you finish working through PIP NAV, you won't be staring at a half-written form wondering if it's good enough.
+When you finish working through PIP Nav, you won't be staring at a half-written form wondering if it's good enough.
 You'll have:

 Clear, specific draft answers for every activity — covering safety, time, reliability, help needed, and what happens on your worst days.
 Written in the way the PIP decision process expects, in words that sound like yours.